brando1607/habitBuilder/README.md

 This project is a **work in progress**.
 I will update it regularly as new features are added or existing ones are improved.

 - The **`pending`** folder contains `.txt` files listing:
-  - Planned features such as real-time updates and caching mechanisms.
+  - Planned features for both the app and the database.
   - Areas for improvement, like enhancing database performance and user experience.

 ---